JDIVE/macdots/README.md

 The repository is designed to be easily customizable:

 - **Brewfile**: Edit to add or remove software packages
-- **.zshrc**: Modify aliases and functions to suit your workflow
+- **home/.zshrc**: Modify aliases and functions to suit your workflow
 - **setup.sh**: Adjust macOS defaults to your preferences

 Feel free to fork this repository and customize it to your needs.
-The structure mirrors your home directory, making it intuitive to understand and modify.
+The stow package structure (`home/`, `config/`, `ssh/`) mirrors your home directory, making it intuitive to understand and modify.

 ## Usage Tips